Robin Givens: 1980s–1990s

 In 1985, Givens auditioned for a guest spot on The Cosby Show.
 She won the spot and Bill Cosby became her mentor.
-He persuaded her to drop out of school and promised that if she wasn't successful in two years, he'd get her back into medical school and pay her tuition.
+He persuaded her to drop out of school and promised that if she was not successful in two years, he would get her back into medical school and pay her tuition.
 Soon after Givens appeared in Diff'rent Strokes and the 1986 television film Beverly Hills Madam, opposite Faye Dunaway.
 That same year, she landed her breakthrough role as rich girl Darlene Merriman on the ABC sitcom Head of the Class.
 The series lasted five seasons, ending in 1991.
 In 1989, while starring in Head of the Class, she appeared in The Women of Brewster Place with Oprah Winfrey.
-She later appeared in Boomerang (1992).
+She later starred in the feature films A Rage in Harlem (1991) and Boomerang (1992).

 In 1994, Givens posed nude for Playboy magazine.
 During that period Givens felt she had lost her voice, so one of the reasons why she posed for the magazine was so that she could write her own article.
 Givens was ranked No. 88 on Empire magazine's "100 Sexiest Stars in Film History" list in May 1995.
 In 1996, Givens portrayed Claudia in the television movie The Face (also known as A Face to Die For) with Yasmine Bleeth.
 Later that year, she co-starred in the UPN sitcom Sparks, which ended its run in 1998.
 She also played Denise in The Fresh Prince of Bel-Air.